DucIsHere/TerrianOfTerrian/README.md

 }
 ```
 ## 🏗 Installation
-Ensure you have the latest version of Minecraft Forge installed.
+Ensure you have the latest version of Minecraft Fabric installed.

 Drop the Regeneration.jar into your mods folder.